Bugs & Drugs

 Priority Pathogen / Threat Lists

-- By my count, six priority pathogen lists have been proposed / published to date:
+- By my count, eight priority pathogen lists have been proposed / published to date; all are mainly bacterial unless otherwise noted:

 - WHO 2022 Fungal PPL: Newsletter is here, report is here.